This document was revised at the 2021 Solidarity Convention; the version published here reflects these revisions.

 - Behaviors may show elements of stalking

-- Unwanted touching: brief but assertive unwanted touching of a sexual nature which end ends upon request
+- Unwanted touching: brief but unwanted touching perceived as suggestive/sexual even if stopped upon request (testing/grooming)

-- Emotional/psychological abuse and battering are found in an ongoing systematic pattern of behavior designed to control and subjugate a person by destroying her/his sense of self-worth.
-These patterns are characterized by consistent and frequent emotionally manipulative behavior in which, in an effort to seek and exploit a power imbalance within a relationship, sometimes through chipping away at a victim’s self-esteem and sense of personal power, an aggressor:
+- Emotional/psychological abuse and battering are found in an ongoing systematic pattern of behavior designed to control and subjugate a person by destroying their sense of self-worth.
+These patterns are characterized by consistent and frequent emotionally manipulative behavior in which, in an effort to seek and exploit a power imbalance within a relationship, sometimes through chipping away at a victim’s self-esteem and sense of personal power, an aggressor engages in:

-- conveys to victim that her/his (victim’s) perceptions, responses, feelings, opinions and/or behaviors are irrational and invalid, sometimes to the point of conveying that the victim her/himself is “crazy” (this set of behaviors is frequently considered “gaslighting”)
+- Gaslighting: conveys to victim that their (victim’s) perceptions, responses, feelings, opinions and/or behaviors are irrational and invalid, sometimes to the point of conveying that the victim themself is “crazy”

-- denigrates, insults, verbally abuses, and/or demeans victim
+- Shaming: denigrates, insults, verbally abuses, and/or demeans victim

-- seeks to exert an extreme degree of control of victim, through emotional and/or other types of threats, erratic behavior and marked swings of engagement and disengagement, destruction of personal property, invasion of personal space without permission, etc.
+- Controlling: seeks to exert an extreme degree of control over victim, through emotional and/or other types of threats, erratic behavior and marked swings of engagement and disengagement, destruction of personal property, invasion of personal space without permission, etc.

-Response (and and/or all of the responses below may be considered in each situation):
+Response (any/all of the responses below may be considered in each situation):

 - Suspension of up to one year should be considered, and expulsion may be appropriate for the more severe cases in this category

-- Aggressor must avoid events and activities that would bring him/her into contact with the survivor (if so desired by the survivor)
+- Aggressor must avoid events and activities that would bring them into contact with the survivor (if so desired by the survivor)

 - Suggestion to seek counseling